ApolloAuto/apollo/README.md

  and modules are functioning correctly and clear various version test cases, before progressing to a higher more capable version for your safety and the safety of those around you.

- - Please note, if you do not have a vehicle, proceed to the [Installation - Without Hardware](#without-hardware)

 #### Individual Version Requirements:

 The following diagram highlights the scope and features of each Apollo release: